-Notably, also other natural communication tasks closely related to quantum state discrimination can be expressed as SDPs.
-Examples of this are the quantum guesswork, where one aims to minimise the number of guesses needed to learn $x$ \cite{Hanson2022} and quantum state exclusion, where one aims to rule out that Alice selected a subset of her input alphabet \cite{Bandyopadhyay2014, Russo2022}.
+Notably, other natural communication tasks closely related to quantum state discrimination can also be expressed as SDPs.
+Examples of this are the quantum guesswork, where one aims to minimise the number of guesses needed to learn $x$ \cite{Hanson2022}, discrimination of sets of labels \cite{Chaturvedi2021b}, maximum confidence state discrimination \cite{Lee2022} and quantum state exclusion, where one aims to rule out the possibility that Alice selected a subset of her input alphabet \cite{Bandyopadhyay2014, Russo2022}.
 The central question then becomes to determine the relationship between the correlations $p(b|x,y)$ and the information $I(\mathcal{E})$ (or the guessing probability $P_g$).
 In \citet{Tavakoli2022a}, convex programming methods are developed for analysing both informationally restricted classical and quantum correlations.
 The former are fully characterised by an LP and the latter can be bounded by an SDP hierarchy.
 The key step for constructing the hierarchy is to introduce an auxiliary operator, $\sigma$, when building the moment matrix.
 This auxiliary operator comes from the SDP dual to Eq.~\eqref{MESD},

 Note that strong duality holds.
 Therefore, the properties that $\tr\left(\sigma\right)\leq P_g$ and that $\sigma \succeq p_x \rho_x$ are built into the moment matrix.
-The former is just the linear constraint $\Gamma(\sigma,\openone)\leq P_g$.
-The latters are semidefinite constraints which can be imposed through localising matrices (recall Section~\ref{sec:NoncommutativePoly}).
+The former is simply the linear constraint $\Gamma(\sigma,\openone)\leq P_g$.
+The latter are semidefinite constraints which can be imposed through localising matrices (recall Section~\ref{sec:NoncommutativePoly}).
 Moreover, for informationally restricted correlations, one cannot restrict to pure states without loss of generality.
-Taking this into account requires localising matrices also for imposing that $\rho_x$ is a valid state, namely $\rho_x-\rho_x^2\succeq 0$.
+Taking this into account also requires localising matrices for imposing the condition that $\rho_x$ is a valid state, namely $\rho_x-\rho_x^2\succeq 0$.
 Beyond its own domain, the SDP tools for informationally restricted quantum correlations can be applied to problems in quantum contextuality \cite{Tavakoli2021a} and entanglement-assisted correlations with classical or quantum messages \cite{Tavakoli2021c}.
 For such ends, it has the convenient property that the complexity of the SDP is independent of the amount of information considered.
 However, the convergence of the hierarchy to the quantum set is presently unknown.